News and Updates

 Wastewater fees support the regional wastewater program’s purpose of protecting our community’s health, safety, and the local environment including the Willamette River – an important recreational asset.

 The Commission sets regional rates in order to maintain adequate revenues to meet existing bond conditions, maintain the community’s regional wastewater treatment system, and maintain a favorable credit rating.
-Moderate rate changes are made annually to avoid rate spikes and to position the MWMC for potential future bond issuance in support of wastewater capital improvements.
+Moderate rate changes are made annually to avoid rate spikes, keep up with inflation, and to position the MWMC for potential future bond issuance in support of wastewater capital improvements.
 To continually ensure economical use of funds, the MWMC has an annual audit of its financial records.
 Read the latest version here.

 The cities of Eugene and Springfield provide local wastewater collection services and have a local flow-based fee as well.
 The regional and local fees are combined into one charge and can be read on your Eugene Water and Electric Board or Springfield Utility Board bill.

-City of Eugene rate brochure– effective July 1, 2020
+City of Eugene rate brochure – effective July 1, 2023

-City of Springfield rate brochure– effective July 1, 2020
+City of Springfield rate brochure – effective July 1, 2023